idewave/tentacli/README.md

 # idewave-cli
-This is Rust implementation of smart wow client (cli).
+This is Rust implementation of world of warcraft client v3.3.5a.
+Smart CLI.

 This project provide structure for easy apply any amount of handlers of user actions when interact with wow server.
 Current supported version of wow is **3.3.5a** only.